pebenbow/csc110-202402.github.io/README.md

-# sta199-f22-1.github.io
+# csc110-202402.github.io

-Source code for the course website for STA 199 - Section 1 taught by Dr. Mine Çetinkaya-Rundel in Fall 2022 at Duke University.
+Source code for the course website for CSC 110 (Data Science & Society) taught by Prof. Pete Benbow of Davidson College in the Spring 2025 semester.

 ## Website notes